 Stanford has purchased accessibility services from Level Access (formerly SSB Bart Group) to help Stanford achieve its Accessibility goals.
 The suite of products available includes:

 The Stanford Online Accessibility Program (SOAP) manages Stanford's AMP service, which is centrally funded by University IT and University Communications.
+These services are available to all SUNet ID holders at no charge.
 The Stanford web development community also cost-shares a subscription to an alternative tool called SiteImprove, which provides additional content-related features (such as Search Engine Optimization and spellchecking), but is less powerful in detecting Accessibility problems and providing guidance to address them.
 Contact SOAP if you are interested in cost-sharing/using SiteImprove.